Alberta IoT is dedicated to establishing Alberta as a worldwide leader in the Internet of Things (IoT).

 Luke has many years of experience in research and development in electrical engineering, and is skilled in finding patent solutions for high-tech and oil and gas companies.
 His particular areas of expertise include wireless communications, signal processing, image processing, Field Programmable Gate Array (FPGA), and Software Engineering, including web technologies, databases, computer networks, and audio/video codecs.
 He also has experience in finding patent solutions for mechanical inventions.

 Educated in both Canada and China, Luke obtained his PhD from the University of Alberta, and had an extensive engineering career working in large high-tech companies prior to becoming a patent agent.
 He is the co-inventor of six issued patents, and has co-authored publications in top IEEE journals and conferences.

 Monica facilitates global development by assisting Canadian companies to grow internationally and encouraging foreign companies to enter the Canadian market.
-She led and hosted numerous incoming and outgoing international trade missions and has built a strong network of local, national and international colleagues and organizations.
+She has led and hosted numerous incoming and outgoing international trade missions and has built a strong network of local, national and international colleagues and organizations.
 Monica is invested in building connections between international organizations and businesses.
 She has worked and travelled in: Argentina, Brazil, China, Colombia, Egypt, France, Hong Kong, India, Indonesia, Ireland, Malaysia, Mexico, Nigeria, Oman, Peru, South Africa, South Korea, Taiwan, Tanzania, Thailand, UAE, UK, USA and Vietnam.
 Monica holds an MBA in Global Management and a Bachelor of Business Administration and is a guest speaker and moderator at global events.